-Below is a comment from a person about the Law Office Study Program (“LOSP”) and marketability as an attorney.
-Her law professor warned her that she may have a hard time getting work without a law school degree, or that she won’t be taken seriously if she pursues the LOS.
-All I can say is those who can do and those who can’t teach.
+Below is a comment from a person about the Law Office Study Program (“LOSP”) and its marketability as an attorney.
+Her law professor warned her that she may have a hard time getting work without a law school degree or that she won’t be taken seriously if she pursues the LOS.
+I can only say those who can do it and those who can’t teach.
 I am doing very well as a California injury lawyer.
 Better than many lawyers I know.
 This is because I am a go-getter, so model yourself after someone like me, and you’ll do just fine.

-If you want to follow the so-called “traditional model” and work for someone else (e.g., make someone else rich), then do what your law professor implies. 🙂
+If you want to follow the so-called “traditional model” and work for someone else (e.g., make someone rich), do what your law professor implies. 🙂

 I found your blog about becoming a lawyer without law school.
 I have

 some questions, and I hope you can at least point me in the right

 I started at law school in ****, but I left after one semester

 b/c of personal issues.
 I had stellar grades through undergrad and law school, as well a good LSAT score.
 I have no doubts about my ability to pass the mini-bar and bar.

 Now I am getting ready to return to school in January, but my boss